BBalun/mcpod/otazky-na-konzultaciu.md

   - line 455, 456, 457 - same starId and referenceId
   - line 469, 470 - same starId and referenceId
   - line 636, 637 - same starId and referenceId
+  - send email with all data and where the duplicate line
 - data/input/pozorovani - starId, filter, referenceId are not unique

-- reference page - what should be displayed in Star HD No. column?
+- reference page - what should be displayed in **Star HD No. column**?
+  - primarne hd cislo potom to je jedno

+- export data for multiple stars
+  - what data formats should be supported - is csv enough?
+  - can it be separate page?

+- export csv data from star page
+  - what columns should exported data contain? - is filter, mag and

+---

+### dalsie otazky
+- export dat na star page (CSV, PNG a SVG format) ma byt iba data co su prave na grafe, alebo vsetky data